What You’ll Learn

 While we strive to measure and report on everything we do (case in point: we’ll share another story soon about how we reduced our program budget by 50% a few years ago while DOUBLING our effectiveness), we know that numbers only tell half the story.

-Behind every number is a rural entrepreneur who is helping their family, their community, and their economy in a million different ways.
+Behind every number is a rural entrepreneur helping their family, community, and economy in a million different ways.

 In ways that cause a million invisible ripples.